Obtaining presentations from group actions without making choices: Introduction

 A classical theme in group theory is that if a group $G$ acts nicely on a simply-connected space $X$, then one can use that action to construct presentations for $G$.
 The investigation of presentations obtained in this way goes back to the $19^{\Th}$ century study of Fuchsian groups.
 One version of such a result (together with an extensive bibliography) can be found in the paper \cite{BrownPresentation} of Brown, and this theory has since been subsumed into the study of Haefliger's theory of complexes of groups \cite{BridsonHaefliger}.

 All these classical results require the identification of a fundamental domain for the action.
 While some choice of this type is usually necessary for the resulting presentation to be finite, there often isn't a canonical choice of fundamental domain (this is similar to the fact that most vector spaces do not have a canonical basis).
 Moreover, especially if the action is not cocompact, it can be very difficult to identify a fundamental domain in a manner explicit enough for the machinery to work.
 In this paper, we show how to construct a presentation from a group action without identifying a fundamental domain, and more generally without making any arbitrary choices.
-In a companion paper \cite{PutmanInfinite}, we use this result to give a natural infinite presentation for the Torelli subgroup of the mapping class group of a surface.

 \paragraph{Statement of theorem.} Let $G$ be a group and $X$ be a simply connected simplicial complex upon which $G$ acts.
 We will assume that $G$ acts {\em without rotations}, that is, for all simplices $s$ of $G$ the stabilizer $G_s$ stabilizes $s$ pointwise (this can always be arranged to hold by subdividing $X$).
 An elementary argument of Armstrong \cite{ArmstrongGenerators} (recalled below in \S \ref{section:definephi}) shows that if $X/G$ is simply connected, then $G$ is generated by elements which stabilize vertices.
 In other words, we have a surjective map